After-Hours Rental Emergencies: A PM Playbook

 Here’s the line we use operationally:

-Two things that complicate the “emergency” definition
+Two things that complicate the emergency definition

-First: tenant behavior.
-A small leak becomes big damage when someone ignores it for 24 hours.
 Second: Panhandle weather.
 A frozen line risk at 2:00 a.m. can turn into a full remediation job by breakfast.

-Operationally, your job is to separate emotion from urgency while still taking people seriously.
+Therefore, your job is to separate emotion from urgency while still taking people seriously.

-Build the after-hours emergency system (before you need it)
+Build the after-hours emergency system before you need it

 Step 1: Publish a simple emergency standard

-Then repeat it everywhere:
+Then repeat your tenant emergency instructions everywhere:

 • lease addendum